Yangon International Airport: Terminal 2

 After the opening of Terminal 1, the former International Terminal was renamed "Terminal 2."
 The building was designed by the CPG Corporation of Singapore and constructed by the Asia World Company costing US$13.3 million.
 The terminal can handle 900 arriving passengers and 900 departing passengers at the same time.

 Terminal 2 was closed in July 2018 to undergo extensive renovation.
 All international flights now operate from Terminal 1.

 Terminal 3

-Terminal 3, which is used for domestic flights, opened on 5 December 2016, replacing the old domestic terminal which was demolished in August 2014.
+Terminal 3, which is used for domestic flights, opened on 5 December 2016, replacing the old domestic terminal, which was demolished in August 2014.

-Guard of Honour Building (VIP Terminal)
+Guard of Honour Building (VIP terminal)

 The former VIP terminal was temporarily used as the domestic terminal until Terminal 3 was completed.
-The Guard of Honour Building has been demolished to make way for a connector between Terminals 1 and 2.
+The Guard of Honour Building was demolished to make way for a connector between Terminals 1 and 2.